Can Chickens Eat Coffee Grounds? (Nutrition, Benefits & Feeding Tips)

 Scientists have studied the addition of caffeine in layer feeds to see if it can improve the chicken’s performance.
 Results showed that it could interfere with their central nervous, respiratory, and circulatory systems.
 It can even lead to death.

-The addition of caffeine in their diet can also affect the egg-laying performance of hens and the quality of eggs.
+The addition of caffeine to their diet can also affect the egg-laying performance of hens and the quality of eggs.
 So whether caffeine ingestion is accidental or intentional, it is not suitable for chickens.

 chicken drinking coffee

-Chickens that ingest food products that contain methylxanthines such as coffee and chocolate may experience the following symptoms:
+Chickens that ingest food products that contain methylxanthines, such as coffee and chocolate, may experience the following symptoms:

 • Restlessness